brainstormtrooper/quicktext/README.md

 The hot-key combination (<ctrl><super>i by default) can be configured as well as the destination file.

-The destination file name and path must be set before using the extension.
+The destination file name and path must be set before using the extension and the file must exist.

+See the wiki for screenshots and instructions.